jangdamaxdev/docs/nuxt/nuxtcore/2.guide/5.best-practices/hydration.md

 ## Third-party Libraries with Side Effects

-**Problem**: Libraries that modify the DOM or have browser dependencies (this happens a LOT with tag managers).
+**Problem**: Libraries that modify DOM or have browser dependencies (this happens a LOT with tag managers).

 ```html
 <script setup>